Justaus3r/tonoi/README.rst

 Introduction
 ------------
 Tonoi is a playable implementation of the classsical mathematical game called `Towers of Hanoi`_.
-It is a console based implementation that uses `ANSI Escape Sequences`_ for implementing its own Textual User Interface(TUI) library. only stdlib is used in this game.
+It is a console based implementation that uses `ANSI Escape Sequences`_ for implementing its own Textual User Interface(TUI) library.The game is responsive and only stdlib is used in this game.

 Motivation
 ----------